shirleynohely/shirleynohely/README.md

 <br />
 <br />
 I'm Shirley Nohely, a systems engineer 👩‍💻 with experience in IT project management, process improvement and web development.
-🚀 Passionate about software development, I'm training as a Frontend Web Developer and actively learning different programming skills to enhance my technical level, continue to grow in this field and add value in the creation of innovative products.
 </BR>
 </BR>